Katavi National Park

 Picnic Lunch and Bush Breakfast

-Both picnic lunch and bush breakfast can be served in the park while enjoying the beautiful sounds of birds and animals, visitors will have enough time to explore the park before returning to the camp/hotel for breakfast or lunch.
+Both picnic lunches and bush breakfasts can be served in the park, with the beautiful sounds of birds and wildlife.
+Visitors will have enough time to explore the park before returning to the camp/hotel for breakfast or lunch.

 Filming

-Taking recording pictures for business purposes, or any official use, Filming fee: $250 charged per person/day and covers conservation, camping and filming fees.
+For business or official use, filming fees are $250 per person/day and cover conservation, camping, and filming fees.
 Applicable to all visitors.

 Hiking

-Walking through trails to a waterfall It is being practised in Katavi National Park, 17 Kms walking Trails to an elevated point where it will be easy to view Waterfalls including Chorangwa, Lukima and Ndido waterfalls within the parks.
+Walking through trails to a waterfall.
+It is being practised in Katavi National Park, 17 Kms walking Trails to an elevated point where it will be easy to view waterfalls, including Chorangwa, Lukima and Ndido waterfalls within the park.

 Camping